pandastrike/panda-confidential/API.md

 # Classes
 Classes in panda-confidential are lightweight wrappers for values.
 They provide a type-system to support the generics (`encrypt`, `decrypt`, `sign`, and `verify`) and a couple of convenience methods.
-Their constructors ready values for use with the underlying TweetNaCl.js invocations (`Uint8Array`), but you can easily access the value by `dump`ing it into a form that's easier for transport or placing into a datastore.
+Their constructors ready values for use with the underlying TweetNaCl.js invocations (`Uint8Array`), but you can easily access the value by `encode`ing it into a form that's easier for transport or placing into a datastore.

 ## Key
 ### Properties
   - `key` - key's value stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.

 ### Methods
-- `dump`
+- `encode`
-  - _dump &rarr; Value_
+  - _encode &rarr; Value_

    outputs the value of `key` as a Base64 encoded string.